 Sir William turned to Elizabeth.
 “And Miss Bennet, you have likely seen how well Mr. Darcy dances.
 He is…”

 Elizabeth smiled.
-“Indeed, I have seen him dance, but if you will excuse me, I am fatigued and need some refreshment.”
+“Indeed, I have seen him dance, but if you will excuse me, I am fatigued and am in need of some refreshment.”

 Darcy simply nodded as she walked away.

-“Really, Mama, it is too soon to speculate on such a thing.
+“Really, Mamma, it is too soon to speculate on such a thing.
 I am not even certain he is the right man for me.”

 “Right man?
 Why do you speak so?
 Everyone in the neighbourhood has been saying how they believe it is already a decided thing!”
 Mrs. Bennet let out a huff.
 “He is a most amiable gentleman, quite wealthy, and gets along splendidly with you.
 How could you even think such a thing?”